 Run Your First LLM Eval

-Now that you’ve created your prompt and dataset, let’s run your first evaluation and create a test run.
 By the end of this section, you’ll have working code that executes this LLM evaluation workflow:

-Pull Your Prompt and Dataset
+Pull Your Dataset

 The evaluation process works as follows: